-- Any student requiring medication at school must have an Authorization for Administering Medications form on file. - These guidelines for administering prescription medication must be followed - o Medication must be in its original prescription container. - o Medication brought to school must be left with the staff in the front office. - o Medication will be stored in a locked cabinet. - Other staff members are prohibited from providing or administering any medication to any student except as authorized by you as a parent or guardian and the child's physician. - Nonprescription medication may be administered by a designated staff member under the following guidelines - o The authorization form signed by the parent AND the doctor is on file. - o The doctor provides specific instructions for the school to follow. - The parent must provide the medication.
+- Any student requiring medication, whether prescription or OTC, at school must have an Authorization for Administering Medications form on file. - These guidelines for administering prescription medication must be followed - o Medication must be in its original prescription container. - o Medication brought to school must be left with the staff in the clinic. - Medication will be stored in a locked cabinet. - Other staff members are prohibited from providing or administering any medication to any student except as authorized by you as a parent or guardian and the child's physician. - Nonprescription medication may be administered by a designated staff member under the following guidelines - o The authorization form signed by the parent AND the doctor is on file. - o The doctor provides specific instructions for the school to follow. - o The parent must provide the medication.

 Medication cannot be stored in students' lockers or carried on their person unless required for their medical condition and prescribed by their physician (i.e., inhalers).
-Safety Guidelines for Communicable Illnesses
+Safety Guidelines for Communicable Illnesses their exclusion from school.

-For the safety of our students and staff, those who are contagious or showing symptoms that indicate a possibly contagious illness should follow the guidelines below regarding their exclusion from school.
 Illnesses not included in the chart below will be handled on an individual case basis.

+For the safety of our students and staff, those who are contagious or showing symptoms that indicate a possibly contagious illness should follow the guidelines below regarding